 Frequent Ask Question – WebEyeClinic

-This page answers the most frequent ask question about the WebEyeClinic website and service — what Visio does, how doctor review works, what you can upload, and why we don’t give diagnoses.
+This page answers the most frequent questions about the WebEyeClinic service — how to chat with an eye doctor online, how doctor review works, what eye images you can upload, and why we do not give diagnoses online.

 1. What is WebEyeClinic?